zohaib-a-ahmed/personaltrainer/README.md

 # trainerPT

-trainerPT is a web application built with Next.js that utilizes the GPT-3 API to provide personal training services.
+trainerPT is a web application built with Next.js and styled with MaterialUI that utilizes the GPT-3 API to provide personal training services.

 ## Dependencies

 - Next.js
 - GPT-3 API
-- [Other dependencies]
+- MaterialUI

 ## Getting Started